upa/nante-wan/README.md

-In the example test environment shown in Fig.2, there are three VMs for as CE nodes (CE 1 ~ 3) and one VM for the route and config server roles.
+In the example test environment shown in Fig.2, there are three VMs as CE nodes (CE 1 ~ 3) and one VM for the route and config server roles.
 All nodes are connected to the network 192.168.0.0/24 through Ethernet interface 'eth0'.
 This network performs an underlay network, e.g, the Internet.